Table of Contents

 Risks And Complications

-Some common side effects of Belotero include swelling, redness, bruising, tenderness, discoloration, skin hardening, lumps, and bumps, nodules, erythema, dent in the skin, numbness, dry lips, etc. Other rare but serious symptoms are a headache, permanent scarring, cold sore, lip numbness, lip dryness, skin necrosis, blanching of the skin, and unusual pain.
+Some common side effects of Belotero include swelling, redness, bruising, tenderness, discoloration, skin hardening, lumps and bumps, nodules, erythema, dent in the skin, numbness, dry lips, etc. Other rare but severe symptoms are a headache, permanent scarring, cold sore, lip numbness, lip dryness, skin necrosis, blanching of the skin, and unusual pain.

 Also Read – XEOMIN Vs. BOTOX- Which is a Better Option For You?